hyperledger/fabric-private-chaincode/ecc_go/README.md

 wget https://github.com/edgelesssys/ego/releases/download/v0.4.1/ego_0.4.1_amd64.deb
 apt install ./ego_0.4.1_amd64.deb build-essential libssl-dev
 ```
+You can find more information about ego installation on the official [documentation](https://docs.edgeless.systems/ego/#/getting-started/install).

+### Create ccenv-go

 In order to package and run FPC go chaincode we use the `ccenv-go` docker image.
 Run the following to create the docker image.